couchbaselabs/Android-Couchbase/README.markdown

     String release = "release-0.1";
     ServiceConnection couchServiceConnection = CouchDB.getService(getBaseContext(), null, release, mCallback);

-for example of all of these you can check inside the Android-Demo folder
+For examples please look at https://github.com/couchbase/Android-EmptyApp

 ## Build information

 The current build of Android Couchbase embed the CouchDB binaries.
-There is information on how to build these binaries on the [build-android-couch](https://github.com/couchbaselabs/build-android-couch) project.
+There is information on how to build these binaries on the [SourceBuild](https://github.com/couchbase/Android-Couchbase-SourceBuild) project.

 ## License